semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 ### Create a GitHub account

 - Go to https://github.com
-- Fill in your Username, Email and Password.
+- Fill in your **Username**, **Email** and **Password**.
 Then click on the green button "Sign up for GitHub".
 - Choose your personal plan page.
 For now select "Unlimited public repositories for free".
 Then click on "Continue".
 - Tailor your experience page.
 Choose the boxes that apply to you and click on "Submit".
 Otherwise, just go to "skip this step".
-- You have created a GitHub account!
+- You have created a GitHub account! :smile:
+- **Verify your email address**.
+You should have just received an email from GitHub in the address provided above.
+Find this email and click on "Verify email address".

 ### Create your first repository

-Demonstrate using my account [semacu](https://github.com/semacu) or the newly created wolfson-data

-- Modify README.md
-- Markdown
-- Commits
+- Sign in to GitHub using the **Username/Email** and **Password** created before.
+- Click on the top-right "avatar" icon and select "Your profile".
+Have a quick browse through your page.
+- Click on the top-right "+" icon and select "New repository".
+- Create a new repository page.
+Fill in a "Repository name", e.g. my_first_repository or my_analysis_script.
+For now choose "Public" and select the box to initialize this repository with a README.
+Finally, click on "Create repository".
+- You created your first repository! :rocket:

-### Explore your GitHub account and first repository
+### Explore your first repository repository and GitHub account

-Demonstrate using my account [semacu](https://github.com/semacu) or the newly created wolfson-data

-- If you are not the owner or a collaborator, fork, make changes and submit a submit a pull request to the owner

 ### Install Git